-Secondhand smoke occurs from burning products such as cigarettes, cigars, pipes, and e-cigarettes.
-It includes smoke that has been exhaled or breathed out by the person smoking.
-Secondhand smoke from tobacco has the same physical and chemical make-up as cannabis smoke, minus the active ingredients.
-Recent research indicates that exposure to secondhand smoke from marijuana may have the same harmful effects to the cardiovascular system as tobacco smoke.
-Similarly, e-cigarette smoke has many of the same harmful substances.
+- Secondhand smoke occurs from burning products such as cigarettes, cigars, hookahs, pipes, and ecigarettes. - This includes smoke that has been exhaled or breathed out by people who smoke or from people nearby burning tobacco products. - Secondhand smoke from tobacco has the same physical and chemical make-up as cannabis smoke, minus the active ingredients. - Recent research indicates that exposure to secondhand smoke from marijuana may have the same harmful effects to the cardiovascular system as tobacco smoke. - o Similarly, e-cigarette smoke has many of the same harmful substances.